Proximity in Triangulations and Quadrangulations: Computational Results

 \section{Computational Results}

-This section contains numerous figures, functions and tables summarizing months of computer searches.
-None of this would have been possible without the help provided by Plantri, a program that generates triangulations and quadrangulation on surfaces.
-For each category of problem (triangulations, 4-connected triangulations, 5-connected triangulations, quadrangulations and 3-connected quadrangulations) there is a function (see formulae (\ref{tpoly}), (\ref{t4cpoly}), (\ref{t5cpoly}), (\ref{qpoly}), and (\ref{q3cpoly})), which states the minimum status of the structures, along a table, which summarizes the largest minimum status found for a given order in that category and a ``Count", telling how many graphs attain the optimal value.
+This section includes figures of the extremal structures which minimize the status given certain connectivity.
+Additionally, formulae and tables summarize these minimized values.
+This paper heavily utilized a software package called Plantri, we are grateful for their hard work and dedication to the exploration of planar graphs.
+For each category of problem (triangulations, 4-connected triangulations, 5-connected triangulations, quadrangulations and 3-connected quadrangulations) there is a function (see formulae (\ref{tpoly}), (\ref{t4cpoly}), (\ref{t5cpoly}), (\ref{qpoly}), and (\ref{q3cpoly})), which states the minimum status of the structures, along with a table, which summarizes the largest minimum status found for a given order in that category and a ``Count'', summarizing how many graphs attain the optimal value.
 (Recall that the minimum status is defined by $(n-1){\pi (G)}$.)
 We use the minimum status rather than the proximity in the tables to remain in the domain of integers.
 If any Table entry displays a dash, there exists no graphs in that category on the given number of vertices.
-The number of isomorphism classes that our code searched matches the number of isomorphism classes in \cite{BowFis1967}, \cite{BriGGMTW2005}, \cite{BriMck2005}, \cite{Lut2008}, \cite{SchSchSte2018}, verifying that the values that the search provides are in fact maximal.
+We searched the same number of isomorphism classes as \cite{BowFis1967}, \cite{BriGGMTW2005}, \cite{BriMck2005}, \cite{Lut2008}, \cite{SchSchSte2018}, verifying that our values are in fact optimal.
 In each figure below, red edges represent the repeating pattern and the black node marks one of the vertices which minimizes the status in that graph and likely maximizes the proximity within the category defined by order and connectivity.
 Due to fact that few congruence classes of a large modulus fall into the range, where we can do exhaustive calculations, finding a repeating pattern was difficult by brute force calculations.
 Once a pattern was established, extensive sampling was conducted in order to test if a better structure could be found, but no such structure ever arose.
 We conjecture that the bounds presented in this section are optimal.